2023 Best Communication & Media Studies Schools in Michigan

 Read full report on Communication & Media Studies at Grand Valley State University

-With a ranking of #9, Rochester University did quite well on this year’s best schools for communication and media studies students.
-RU is a small private not-for-profit school located in the suburb of Rochester Hills.
+Rochester University did quite well in this year’s ranking of the best schools for communication and media studies students.
+It came in at #9 on the list.
+RU is a small private not-for-profit school located in the large suburb of Rochester Hills.

 On average, communications graduates from RU take out $29,709 in student loans while working on their degree.